 One major outcome of this body of science is the various compiled databases of species distribution maps.
 Two global-scale repositories predict marine species ranges throughout the world's oceans – AquaMaps modeled species distribution maps (Kaschner et al. 2013) and International Union for Conservation of Nature (IUCN) species range maps (REF).
 These two spatial datasets are used for a wide range of purposes, including assessing marine species status (Halpern et al. 2012, Selig et al. 2013), evaluating global biodiversity patterns (Coll et al. 2010, Martin et al. 2014), predicting range shifts (Molinos et al. 2015), and setting conservation priorities (Klein et al. 2015).

 The two datasets ostensibly describe the same information, but significant differences in methodology and intent could lead to dramatically different understandings of our marine ecosystems, with significant implications for policy and conservation recommendations.
 Importantly, biases in taxonomic or spatial coverage within a dataset could shift management and conservation actions away from places or species that are most in need.
-Inaccurate indications of presence or absence could lead to ineffective marine reserve systems and management plans.(Rondinini et al. 2006) (Jetz 2008?)
+Inaccurate indications of presence or absence could lead to ineffective marine reserve systems and management plans (Rondinini et al. 2006) (Jetz 2008?).

 To understand the implications of differences between the AquaMaps and IUCN datasets, we compared how each data source represents the global spatial and taxonomic distribution of species.
-For the 8.8% of species mapped in both datasets, we examined how well the species maps align and determined several issues that lead to misalignment between predicted species distributions, and outlined possible improvements.
+Most notably, AquaMaps includes range maps for many more species (currently 22,889; XX% of total), such that most global analyses related to biodiversity to date have used AquaMaps (IUCN range map data exist for only 3797 species).
+For the 2166 (8.8% of the total) species mapped in both datasets, we examined how well the maps align and determined several issues that lead to misalignment between predicted species distributions, and outline possible improvements.

-We then subjected two recent marine biodiversity studies - the Ocean Health Index biodiversity goal (Halpern et al. 2012) and a global analysis of gaps in protection afforded by marine protected areas (MPAs) (Klein et al. 2015) - to a sensitivity analysis, substituting one dataset over the other, to highlight the possible consequences of different data use decisions on our understanding of the status of marine biodiversity.
-We found XXX... very briefly outline results?
+We then subjected two recent marine biodiversity studies – assessing the status of global biodiversity within the Ocean Health Index (Halpern et al. 2012, 2015) and a global analysis of gaps in protection afforded by marine protected areas (MPAs) (Klein et al. 2015) - to a sensitivity analysis.
+We used all unique species range data from both sources but substituted one dataset over the other for shared species to highlight the possible consequences of different data use decisions on our understanding of the status of and protection of marine biodiversity.

 Overview of AquaMaps and IUCN datasets